Sting

 Writing, Yoga, and Other Projects

-On the eve of his fiftieth birthday, Sting released his autobiographical book "Broken Music".
-According to the musician, he started writing it because he had a strong desire to tell people what he's really like, different from how he's portrayed on the internet and in glossy magazines.
-But when he was writing, it turned out that he himself didn't know exactly who the protagonist of his future book was.
-He had to open the doors of memory one by one, even though Sting thought he had locked them forever.
-After writing the book and looking at himself anew, the musician fell into a depression for over two years.
+As he approached his fiftieth birthday, Sting released his autobiographical book "Broken Music."
+The musician began writing it driven by a deep need to show people who he really is, beyond the image crafted by the internet and glossy magazines.
+But as he wrote, he discovered he didn't actually know who the protagonist of his future book was.
+He had to unlock memories one by one, doors he thought he'd sealed forever.
+After completing the book and seeing himself with fresh eyes, the musician spiraled into a depression that lasted over two years.

 The musician is fond of yoga